near/NEPs/specs/Standards/Sould Bound Token/README.md

     /// returns total amount of tokens issued by `ctr` SBT contract. fn sbt_supply(&self, ctr: AccountId) -> u64;

-    /// returns total amount of tokens of given kind minted by this contract fn sbt_supply_by_kind(&self, ctr: AccountId, kind: KindId) -> u64;
+    /// returns total amount of tokens of given class minted by this contract fn sbt_supply_by_class(&self, ctr: AccountId, class: ClassId) -> u64;

     /// returns total supply of SBTs for a given owner.
-    /// If kind is specified, returns only owner supply of the given kind -- must be 0 or 1. fn sbt_supply_by_owner(&self, ctr: AccountId, account: AccountId, kind: Option<KindId>) -> u64;
+    /// If class is specified, returns only owner supply of the given class -- must be 0 or 1. fn sbt_supply_by_owner(&self, ctr: AccountId, account: AccountId, class: Option<ClassId>) -> u64;

     /// Query sbt tokens issued by a given contract.
     /// If `from_index` is not specified, then `from_index` should be assumed